ericgitangu/blog/README.md

 ## Tech Stack

 This blog is built using **Django**, a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Using the in-built admin functionality to update and create posts.
-(Crudly)
+(Crudly functionality)

 ## Get in Touch